Kairotic/patternmatrix4/README.md

 # patternmatrix4
-Frame made to fit 18mm ply
-Shelf and tokens from 12mm ply
-Magnet holes slightly bigger
-Shelf recessed to allow access to Pi SD card
-Shelf hole modified to allow slide in from side, and drop down
+Modifications from v3: Frame made to fit 18mm ply, shelf and tokens from 12mm ply, magnet holes slightly bigger, shelf recessed to allow access to Pi SD card, shelf hole modified to allow slide in from side and drop down.